Introduction to Prince2 Principles

 1. Continued Business Justification

-The most important document is the business case and it is updated whenever required at various stages of the project to make sure it is alive throughout and is relevant.
+The most important document is the business case, and it is updated whenever required at various stages of the project to make sure it is alive throughout and is relevant.
 If not done, then the project is destined to die or get terminated.
-PRINCE2 projects should have a properly defined, evaluated and well-prepared business case to avoid vague goals, misalignment with the organizational strategy, or duplication with other projects.
-An organization considers implementing a project to reckon certain aims.
+PRINCE2 projects should have a properly defined, evaluated, and well-prepared business case to avoid vague goals, misalignment with the organizational strategy, or duplication with other projects.
+An organization considers implementing a project to reckon with certain aims.
 In PRINCE2, projects should be beneficial in some way or the other to the organization.
 These benefits should be recognized by the entire team dealing with the project.
-A few projects are fueled by limitations and restrictions.
+Limitations and restrictions fuel a few projects.
 Business justification is a must in this case.

 2. Learn from Experience

 - In the beginning, during the planning of the project, the experiences and lessons learned from the handling of projects previously come to use very easily.
-It takes time to incorporate them, but they cannot be overlooked.
+Of course, it takes time to incorporate them, but they cannot be overlooked.

 - In the end, all the lessons learned should be put into use in all the projects handled in the future.
-A lesson is not said to be learnt if there is no change provoked by it.
+However, a lesson is not said to be learnt if there is no change provoked by it.

 3. Defined Roles and Responsibilities